matter-labs/era-contracts/docs/gateway/gateway.md

 ### StateTransitionManager was renamed to ChainTypeManager

-STM was renamed to CTM (ChainTypeManager).
+CTM was renamed to CTM (ChainTypeManager).
 This was done to use more intuitive naming as the chains of the same “type” share the same CTM.

 ### Hyperchains were renamed to ZK chains